-SURMODICS, INC. 2001 ANNUAL MEETING The Board of Directors recommends that you vote FOR each proposal below.
+SURMODICS, INC. 2002 ANNUAL MEETING The Board of Directors recommends that you vote FOR each proposal below.

-Set the number of directors at eight (8)

-2. Elect Class II directors: 1 - James J. Grierson 2 - Kendrick B. Melrose [ ] FOR all nomi- [ ] WITHHOLD AUTHORITY nees listed to the to vote for all nominees left (except as listed to the left.
-(Instructions: To withhold authority to vote for any indicated nom write the name of the nominee(s) in the box provided to the right). inee, Specified below).
-3. In their discretion, upon such other business as may properly the Meeting or any adjournment thereof. come before Check appropriate box.
+1. Set the number of directors at eight (8). [ ] FOR [ ] AGAINST [ ] ABSTAIN 2.
+Elect Class III directors: 1 - Dale R. Olseth 2 - Kenneth H. Keller 3 - David A. Koch [ ] FOR all nominates listed to the listed to the listed to the listed to the left.
+Specified below).
+(Instructions: To withhold authority to vote for any indicated nominee, write the name of the nominee(s) in the box provided to the right). [] In their discretion, upon such other business as may properly come before the Meeting or any adjournment thereof.
+Check appropriate box.
 Indicate changes below: Address Change? [ ] Name Change? [ ] Date NO. OF SHARES Attending Meeting? [ ] [] Signature(s) in Box PLEASE DATE AND SIGN ABOVE exactly as name appears at the left indicating, where appropriate, official position or representative capacity.
-For stock held in joint tenancy, each joint tenantshould sign.
+For stock held in joint tenancy, each joint tenant should sign.